Azure/azure-powershell/src/RedisEnterpriseCache/docs/Export-AzRedisEnterpriseCache.md

 ```

 ### -ClusterName
-The name of the RedisEnterprise cluster.
+The name of the Redis Enterprise cluster.

 ```yaml
 Type: System.String